breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 ## Data Types
 ***
-Variables can have different types of values.
+Variables might have different types of values.
 Some of them are available only in specific programming languages, but almost all of them have the following types

 |**Data-Type**   |**Posible Values**   |**Description**   |
 |:---------------|:--------------------|:-----------------|